ak9323/movie-theater/README.md

 Description of <b>new</b> classes:

-<b>Schedule (interface)</b> - a class inmplementing this interface is responsible for taking a list of movies and arranging the movies into a list of showings thus creating a schedule.
+<b>Schedule (interface)</b> - a class implementing this interface is responsible for taking a list of movies and arranging the movies into a list of showings thus creating a schedule.

 <b>SequentialScheduler</b> - implements Schedule.
 Shedules movies in sequential order.
 Takes a list of movies and turns it into a list of showings.